phillipedwards/aws-rds-py-integration-tests/README.md

 - If all tests pass, all physical resources will be destroyed.
 - If one or more tests failed, the stack and resources will not be destroyed automatically.

-1. To force an integration test failure, uncomment the
+1. To force an integration test failure, uncomment the last test case in `./tests/integration/integration_tests.py`

 ### Unit Tests